MP Estate Planning UK

 Should we aim for “fair” or “equal” when dividing assets?

-That depends on family dynamics.
-Equal splits are simple but may not reflect differing needs — for example one child needing housing support.
-We help clients decide what “fair” means in their circumstances and document the reasons to manage expectations.
+That depends entirely on your family’s specific circumstances.
+Equal splits are straightforward but may not reflect genuinely different needs — for example, one child may need housing support while another already owns property.
+We help clients decide what “fair” means in their situation, document the reasoning in a letter of wishes, and choose the right arrangements (discretionary trusts are especially useful here) to manage expectations and reduce the risk of disputes.

 What practical factors should influence how I divide assets?